smartcar/ios-sdk/README.md

 `redirectURI`

-Your app must register with the system for the custom URI scheme in order to receive the authorization response.
-Smartcar API requires the custom URI scheme to be in the format of `sk + clientId`.
+Your app must register with the system for the custom URI scheme in order to receive the authorization callback.
+Smartcar API requires the custom URI scheme to be in the format of `"sk" + clientId + "://" + hostname`.
 Where clienId is the application client ID obtained from the Smartcar Developer Portal.
-You may append an optional path component (e.g. `sk4a1b01e5-0497-417c-a30e-6df6ba33ba46://oauth2redirect`).
+You may append an optional path component (e.g. `sk4a1b01e5-0497-417c-a30e-6df6ba33ba46://oauth2redirect/page`).

 `scope`